Baby Huey

-Baby Huey is a gigantic and naïve duckling cartoon character.
-He was created by Martin Taras for Paramount Pictures' Famous Studios, and became a Paramount cartoon star during the 1950s.
-Huey first appeared in Quack-a-Doodle-Doo, a Paramount Noveltoon theatrical short produced in 1949 and released in 1950.
+Baby Huey is a fictional character created by Martin Taras for Paramount Pictures' Famous Studios.
+He is a gigantic and naïve duckling.
+Huey first appeared in Quack-a-Doodle-Doo in 1950, becoming a frequent recurring character in Famous Studios' Noveltoons cartoon series, and eventually a regular fixture in Harvey Comics publications.

 Famous Studios

-Baby Huey (right) and a red fox (left) in their first appearance of "Quack-a-Doodle-Doo" (1950).
+The full version of Quack-a-Doodle-Doo, featuring the first appearance of Baby Huey.

 Huey first appeared onscreen in the Noveltoons short Quack-a-Doodle-Doo, released in theaters on March 3, 1950.
 The character's voice was provided by Sid Raymond, an actor and comedian who created several other voices for Famous Studios' characters, including Katnip from Herman and Katnip.
 Eleven Baby Huey cartoons were produced between 1951 and 1959.

 Many animated shorts featuring Huey had recurring themes.
 Most common among them was him trying to be just like any other kid his age.
 He would see his peers playing, and would immediately get excited.
-However, whenever he tried to involve himself in the activities of his peers (also anthropomorphic ducklings), he would often inadvertently cause problems at their expense, and as a result they would drive him away through trickery (and into tears).
+However, whenever he tried to involve himself in the activities of his peers (also anthropomorphic ducklings), his large size and strength would often inadvertently cause problems at their expense, and as a result they would drive him away through trickery (and into tears).
 A hungry fox (voiced by Jackson Beck) would show up, originally intending to eat Huey's peers, but upon seeing Huey as a bigger meal and overhearing the distraught duck's desires to play with someone, would feign friendship and set traps along the way, all of which would prove ineffective on Huey and/or backfire on the fox.
 At first, Huey was blissfully unaware of the fox's true agenda, but as his peers watched the annoyed fox in action from a safe distance (and fearing for his safety just as they did their own), Huey would come to realize the truth about his predator and dispose of him, usually by saying: "Hey, you!
 You're the fox!
 And I think you're trying to kill me!", and would kill the fox.
 Other times, however, Huey would remain blissfully unaware and the exasperated fox would finally give up, fleeing Baby Huey before any more misfortune befell him.
 In the end, Huey's peers would make amends for their previous attitudes towards him and happily include him in their activities.

 Baby Huey had a sidekick in later comics.
 This was his slow-thinking cousin, whom he referred to as Cousin Dimwit.
 Dimwit was characterized as a fairly skinny duck in an oversized red woolen sweater, with sleeves that ran over his hands and hung down several inches.